-- A site survey should be undertaken prior to work commencing to ensure the suitability of the ground and identify any services. - The current hedge perimeter of the site must be maintained save for any changes to entrances / exits. - All surplus materials must be removed from site. - The installation of the kiosk must include the provision of any necessary services. - Materials to be in keeping with the setting whilst being robust, durable and vandal-resistant. - Materials should be locally-sourced where practicable. - Paths shall be constructed of permeable and hard-wearing bound materials suitable for areas of high footfall, but should not be tarmac. - There should be adequate site drainage, and all materials should be suitable for a site within a floodplain / high water table. - Exact details, materials, quantities and measurements will be agreed with the appointed contractor following production of detailed designs. - Care should be taken to avoid trip hazards and similar risks on the final course. - Any control systems or electrics should be secured housed. - Where any reinstatement of grass areas is required, this must be done to the specifications of the Council.
+- Construction must only take place once planning permission has been granted.
+It is the contractor's requirement to provide all necessary documentation to enable planning permission to be granted for all works required under this contract. - A site survey should be undertaken prior to work commencing to ensure the suitability of the ground and identify any services. - Contractors are encouraged to source local products were possible and use accredited sustainable companies.
+Consideration should be given to minimising waste and keeping material consumption to a minimum. - It is the contractor's responsibility to remove all surplus materials from site and dispose of responsibly. - Materials to be in keeping with the setting whilst being robust, durable and vandal-resistant. - Paths shall be constructed of permeable and hard-wearing bound materials suitable for areas of high footfall, blending with the existing paths in the gardens. - There should be adequate site drainage, and all materials should be suitable for a site within a floodplain / high water table. - Exact details, materials, quantities and measurements will be agreed with the appointed contractor following production of detailed designs. - Care should be taken to avoid trip hazards and similar risks on the final course. - Any control systems or electrics should be secured housed. - Where any reinstatement of grass areas is required, this must be done to the specifications of the Council.